How To Teach Sentence Structure

 Looking for helpful grammar lesson plans on how to teach sentence structure?
 In this post, I’ll share ideas for teaching sentence structure with simple, compound, complex, and compound-complex sentences.

-Furthermore, when students study sentence structure in seventh grade, I realize that the concepts might not make perfect sense at that time.
+Furthermore, take a look back at where your learners have been.
+For instance, when classes study sentence structure in seventh grade, I realize that the concepts might not make perfect sense at that time.
 However, students will need to break down sentences and consider punctuation as their reading material advances.
-To help students understand sentence structure, I break down concepts to reach all students.
+To help them understand sentence structure, I break down concepts to reach all students.
 As a high school teacher, I know the potential “holes” in understanding and how to fix them.

 How to teach sentence structure?
 Looking for types of sentences worksheets?
 Try these approaches and activities while studying simple, compound, complex, and compound-complex sentences.
 Discover best practices for how to teach sentence structure.